patooworld/PWCloud/Extension-Authoring.md

 **Creating Extension Package**

-After writing your extension, you need to create a VSIX package to be able to install it in SQP Operations Studio.
+After writing your extension, you need to create a VSIX package to be able to install it in SQL Operations Studio.
 You can use [vsce](https://github.com/Microsoft/vscode-vsce) to create VSIX package.

 `npm install -g vsce`